Skip to content

 You can apply for a tuition waiver through your Unit Administrator.

-You can read more about the program with the Oklahoma National Guard.
+You can read more about the program with the Oklahoma National Guard

 Oklahoma Tuition Free Technology and Technical Education program

-Contact the enrollment office at your local technology career center for more information.
+Contact the enrollment office at your local technology career center for more information

 Oklahoma Heroes Promise

-Among Oklahoma’s veteran benefits is the Oklahoma Heroes Promise college scholarship.
-This is offered for children of service members killed in the line of duty.
-Tuition is covered for up to five years, and students have the option of choosing a private college in Oklahoma or courses at public technology centers accredited for an Applied Science degree.
+Tuition is covered for up to five years, and students can choose a private college in Oklahoma or courses at public technology centers accredited for an Applied Science degree.

 The amount of tuition varies depending on each student’s situation (full or part-time enrollment) and the chosen college.